Does realism really matter in training? The short answer is... yes.

 Let’s take an inventory of what we have gathered so far.
 Learning from experience is an effective approach for skill acquisition, and the learning experience should simulate real-world context.

 Substantial evidence comes from simulators used for skill acquisition by medical schools and the military.
 In both cases, there is considerable emphasis on high fidelity simulations, where “high fidelity” means a highly realistic representation.
 The reason for this emphasis, is that studies over the past 40 years have overwhelmingly shown, that high fidelity simulations lead to better learning outcomes.
-The same reasoning applies for role-play-type simulations in sales training, customer service, and medicine.
+The same reasoning applies for role-play-type simulations in leadership development, sales training, customer service, and medicine.
 In medicine for example, many schools employ actors to play patients so students practice in an authentic environment, but are still not learning their craft on real patients.

 In all these situations, we can view this simulated experience as a surrogate for actual experience, without the attendant risk.
 For example, in our programs, we immerse learners in realistic environments where they make decisions, and receive contextual coaching to guide them to recognize optimal decision-making patterns.